1. How to identify nests of free-living Western honey bees

 Sometimes only the entrance of a nest is visible.
 In such cases, one can identify a colony by spotting honey bees flying into and out of the nest.
 In spring and summer, it’s also possible to see forager bees carrying pollen into the nest, a key sign of a colony's vitality.

-2. How to distinguish Western honey bees&nbsp; from other similar insects
+2. How to distinguish Western honey bees from other similar insects

-Honey bees can often be confused with other similar-looking insects, some of which also build colonies.&nbsp;
+Honey bees can often be confused with other similar-looking insects, some of which also build colonies.

 Bumblebees can easily be distinguished from honey bees: generally they are larger and fuzzier; typically nest in the ground, not in high places; and fewer individuals (hundreds) are in their colonies than honey bees (tens of thousands).